 (b) the General Post Office in the capital city of any other State or a Territory; or

-(c) a place approved by the Commissioner.
+(c) an approved place.

 (2) Application for a temporary permit may be made to the officer in charge of any police station where the circumstances so require, but should normally be made to the officer in charge of the police station nearest to the place where the applicant resides.